For the parents of little boys, the question of whether to circumcise your child is a complex one, full of questions both ethical and health related.

 2. It’s More Complicated Than You Think

 Despite the name, the foreskin is actually more than just a piece of skin that can be cut away.
 Instead, it’s a little like an eyelid for the male genitals.
 On the inside, the foreskin consists of a mucous membrane, which creates a moist environment to allow for better lubrication (and possibly more pleasure) during sex.
 This means that circumcision is not so much about slicing off the skin, but detaching the foreskin from the rest of the genitals.
-While the procedure for circumcising someone might be fast, it certainly isn’t simple, which is why it should always be done by a practicing health professional in a sterile environment.
+While the procedure for circumcising someone might be fast, it certainly isn’t simple, which is why it should always be done (or not done at all) by a practising health professional in a sterile environment.